 • The logo

-Then if you have room on your sign, or your sign isn’t going directly above your shop’s door, you should also include:
+Then if you have room on your sign board, or your sign isn’t going directly above your shop’s door, you should also include:

 • The address and telephone number